-- 1. Hold a master's degree from an accredited institution of higher education. - 2.
-Show evidence of leadership potential. - 3.
-Applicants seeking to use the doctoral program for state licensure purposes must be employed in a leadership position in their school district as certified by their superintendent at the time of application. - 4.
-A current resume. - 5.
-Three letters of recommendations (two from present or former professors in the candidate's last degree program and one from a supervisor in the applicant's professional field. - 6.
-Quantitative, verbal, and writing portions of the GRE exam no older than five years. - 7.
+- 1. Hold a Tier I Master's degree certification or hold a Tier II certificate that based on completion of an Educational leadership program that led to a Georgia L or PL certificate. - 2.
+Applicants seeking to use the doctoral program for state licensure purposes must be employed in a leadership position in their school district as certified by their superintendent at the time of application. - 3.
+Meet program admission criteria and admission criterial specified by the EPP and in the partnership agreements with employees of potential candidates - 4.
+3.0 GPA - 5.
+A current resume. - 6.
+Three letters of recommendations (two from present or former professors in the candidate's last degree program and one from a supervisor in the applicant's professional field. - 7.
+Quantitative, verbal, and writing portions of the GRE exam no older than five years. - 8.
 A personal or group interview.